sag1v/debuggr.io/content/blog/answering-so-questions.md/index.md

 ## Gain experience with real world challenges
 Consider the following scenario: You are learning a new language / technology / feature / design pattern, you have probably been watching some online courses and following some tutorials.
 I would even reckon, most if not all of them, provide simple examples under controlled laboratory conditions.
 But alas, none of us has the privilege to work under these conditions, we live in the real world.

-The great thing about trying to answer questions on StackOverflow is that you accept a **_”real world”_** challenge.
+The great thing about trying to answer questions on Stack Overflow is that you accept a **_”real world”_** challenge.

 As a beginner to the subject, you may not be able to provide a high-quality answer fast enough before the coveted great shiny check-mark was clicked and another answer was marked as accepted.